 12.00 Lunch and end of workshop

-*ECRs will chair the sessions.
+*ECRs will be session chairs.
 Offered talks will be 12 minutes (with 3 minutes for Q&A).